LinkedIn ad targeting is a surprisingly useful tool for studying the gender gap in tech giants. Especially in the absence of diversity reports.

 LinkedIn ad targeting proved to be worthwhile proxy data in this instance.

 As a market research firm constantly studying the B2B tech field, this was a valuable find for us.
 At Cascade Insights, we already leverage LinkedIn quite a bit for corporate research study participant recruiting.
-We are pleased to find a way for the platform to be even more helpful to market researchers and competitive intelligence teams.
+It’s great to find that LinkedIn is also a powerful tool for market research in its own right.

 A Useful Research Tool